Cabildo Abierto: 2019 election

 In the June 2019 presidential primaries, Cabildo Abierto had had more than 40,000 votes across the country, making it the fourth Uruguayan political force.
 The departments with the most votes for this party were Rivera, Cerro Largo and Artigas.

 In mid-August, Manini Ríos confirmed the party's president, Guillermo Domenech, as his running mate for the general election.

 In the general election, Open Cabildo obtained 268,736 votes (11.46%) and won three seats in the Senate and 11 in the Chamber of Representatives.
 In the face of the second round (ballotage), Open Cabildo was part of the Coalición Multicolor, which supported Luis Lacalle Pou and which was also composed of the National Party (PN), Colorado Party (PN), Independent Party (PI) and the Party of the People (PG).

 Ideology

 Cabildo Abierto has shown an emphasis on economic interventionism, nationalism, public security and social conservatism.
 This sets them apart from traditional Uruguayan centre and right-wing parties like the Colorado and National parties, more involved in economic liberalism.
 Their presidential candidate was Guido Manini Ríos, an army general under President Tabaré Vázquez that opposed left-wing judicial activism aimed at prosecuting members of the armed forces on human rights charges.

-Progressive international news outlets such as El País from Madrid analyse this phenomenon as a sign of the rise of the populist right in the mold of Donald Trump and Brexit in a traditionally centrist country.
-Polling analysis does not bear this out, however, and many followers are simply disenchanted with the country's social and economic drift under previous administrations.
+El País from Madrid analyse this phenomenon as a sign of the rise of the populist right in the mold of Donald Trump and Brexit in a traditionally centrist country.